Independence property of the Busemann function in exactly solvable KPZ models: Main results

-Recall that a random variable $X$ has the inverse gamma distribution with shape parameter $\mu\in(0,\infty)$, abbreviated as $X\sim \text{Ga}^{-1}(\mu)$, if $X^{-1}$ has the gamma distribution with the shape parameter $\mu$.
+Recall that a random variable $X$ has the inverse-gamma distribution with shape parameter $\mu\in(0,\infty)$, abbreviated as $X\sim \text{Ga}^{-1}(\mu)$, if $X^{-1}$ has the gamma distribution with the shape parameter $\mu$.
 The probability density function is given by

 where $\Gamma(a) = \int_0^\infty s^{a-1}e^{-s} ds$ is the gamma function.